Building Capacity: Farm to School

 • Sustainable Communities: leadership development, local and regional food systems, partnerships, community services

-3) Extension agents will have access to pertinent and useful information through the training materials created by project teams.
-Workshop and Farm to School manual materials will be gathered from throughout the country to provide the best and most current information on Farm to School: best practices and lessons learned, case studies, market requirements.
+Extension agents will have access to pertinent and useful information through the training materials created by project teams.
+Conference notebook materials will be gathered from throughout the country to provide the best and most current information on Farm to School: best practices and lessons learned, case studies, market requirements.
 Extension agents will increase their knowledge of available Farm to School resources, gain a deeper understanding of the growth of the Farm to School movement, and better understand the barriers and challenges of the Farm to School market.
-These resources will be available to Extension agents attend trainings (75).
+These resources will be available in print to Extension agents attending the conference (75).
 Extension agents and other ag professionals unable to attend these trainings will be able to access them online (500).

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.